austinbeckstead/MacroShare/README.md

   + 10% Responsive to window resizing- Flex and overflow scroll boxes allow you to see all the information in lists for varying window sizes.
   + 20% Application elements: Bootstrap buttons, grids, and overflow.
   + 10% Application text content.
 Using Lora font family, various text colors and weights
   + 10% Application images.
 Added background image for the footer using CSS.

+## CSS deliverable
+  +